Kurtykun/LockdownTweaks/README.txt

 * Reduced spawn rates of 4.6 and 5.7 by 50% to account for limited weapons which utilise it.
 (Testing.)
 * Added recipe to create a military poncho from a yellow tarp then recipes to paint it various colours.

+Version 1.1
+* Added Icon and world item for Corvus' Cookbook
+* 4.6mm and 5.7mm rounds now give gunpowder in line with all other rounds.
+* Removed Ammomaker features from VFE - Post 93 Unofficial Finish.
+Integrated core fixes into this mod credit to user Jenek.
+* AuthenticZ waterbottle and pop bottle can be converted back to base game waterbottle.
+* AuthenticZ lighter can be converted to base game lighter.
+This was the bane of my life to fix!!!
+* Added interior for the 63' VW Camper.
+* Added interior for the 73 Winnebago.
+* Added interior for the 3N Radio Van.
+* Added .223 to 5.56 recipe to traits in addition to occupations.

 Full list of edited mods.

 Food Preservation Plus https://steamcommunity.com/sharedfiles/filedetails/?id=2890748284